stevenwaterman/stevenwaterman.github.io/_posts/2020-02-17-minesweeper-optimisation.md

 In the below screenshot of the browser's developer tools, we can see that the app spent 6 seconds processing the solver before outputting one frame.
 The app's slowness can be attributed to the JavaScript, represented in yellow and blue, which took a very long time to run.
-Specifically, most of the time was spent running the `update` function, which is part of Svelte's global state management.
+Specifically, most of the time was spent running the <code>update</code> function, which is part of Svelte's global state management.
 If we want to improve the speed of the app, we need to look there.

 ![The entire screen is taken up with javascript running, and a single frame is output at the very end](/assets/img/posts/20200217/devtools-1.png "So speedy")